pasientskyhosting/nginx-static/README.md

  - **WEBROOT** : Change the default webroot directory from `/var/www/html` to your own setting
  - **HIDE_NGINX_HEADERS** : Disable by setting to 0, default behavior is to hide nginx version in headers
  - **DOMAIN** : Set domain name for Lets Encrypt scripts
+ - **RUN_SCRIPTS** : Set to 1 to execute scripts

 ### Dynamically Pulling code from git
 One of the nice features of this container is its ability to pull code from a git repository with a couple of environmental variables passed at run time.
+Please take a look at our recommended [repo layout guidelines](docs/repo_layout.md).

 There are two methods of pulling code from git, you can either use a Personal Token (recommended method) or an SSH key.

-**Note:** We would recommed using a git personal token over an SSH key as it simplifies the set up process.
+**Note:** We would recommend using a git personal token over an SSH key as it simplifies the set up process.
 To create a personal access token on Github follow this [guide](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 #### Personal Access token